 - DeFi functions and terms

-- How do I connect to dApps with the Exodus Browser Extension?
+- How do I connect to dApps and Web3 apps with Exodus Web3 Wallet?

-- Safety and security for DeFi and dApps
+- Safety and security for DeFi and Web3

 What is DeFi?

 DeFi, or decentralized finance, is also known as open finance or money legos.
 DeFi is a blanket term for financial services that use decentralized infrastructure such as blockchain technology and smart contracts.
 Some examples of what you can do in DeFi include:

 - Peer-to-peer trading

 Because of the decentralized infrastructures that DeFi uses and its accessibility to anyone with an internet connection, it can give people access to financial tools that could previously only be done through a bank or other financial institution.
 This is made possible by the use of smart contracts.